-WHEN SETTING CHERRY TREES
+WHEN SETTING CHERRY AND PEACH TREES

+Ethylene dibromide

+(Dowfume W-85) 12 gallons/acre

+DD Mixture (dichloropropane-

+dichloropropenes mixture) 40 gallons/acre

+Telone (dichloropropenes

-DD Mixture (dichloropropane-dichloropropenes mixture) 40 gallons/acre Telone (dichloropropenes mixture) 40 gallons/acre
+mixture) 40 gallons/acre

+Vorlex (DD plus 20% methyl

+isothiocyanate) 12 to 15 gallons/acre

-Apply soil fumigants in the fall of the year when the soil temperature is between 50° and 80° F. (normally after Sept.
+Apply soil fumigants in the fall of the year when the soil temperature is between $50^{\circ}$ and $80^{\circ}$ F. (normally after Sept.
 1).
 Fall applications are preferred to allow sufficient time for the fumigant to dissipate or escape from the soil prior to planting.
 For further information on soil fumigation, contact your county agricultural agent.